MrPicklePinosaur/trainos/docs/K2.typ

 int Reply(int tid, void *reply, int replylen)
 ```

-The scheduler properly blocks tasks that call Send or Receive until they receive a message.
+The scheduler properly blocks tasks that call Send or Receive.
+They will not be run again until they receive a message.

 == Name Server